STRATEGIC RESTART POLICIES & PROCEDURES

-Governor Evers has issued executive orders temporarily imposing a requirement to wear face covernings while indoors in public locations.
-We have incorporated these new requirements into our Stronger Together plan for reopening the campus.
-By its terms the mandate expires on September 28.
+Governor Evers has issued executive orders imposing a requirement to wear face covernings while indoors in public locations.
+These orders have been extended a number of times.
+We have incorporated these requirements into our Stronger Together plan.

 Faculty, staff, and students have been notified of the face covering requirement which applies to all public buildings on campus.
-This includes a requirement that students wear a face covering during class at this time.
+This includes a requirement that students wear a face covering during class.
 Faculty while teaching are exempted by the terms of the order.

 The mandate does not apply outside, or while eating/drinking, or in residences.
 For purposes of application of this policy, the residence hall in which each student resides has been designated as the student’s residence.
 Specific guidance will be given to students by the Student Life Office.